Veteran Tuition Waivers

 Military Friendly School

-QVCC has been named to the 2019-2020 Military Friendly Schools list by Victory Media magazine, a leader in the world of military education and post-military employment.
+QVCC has been named to the 2021-2022 Military Friendly Schools list by Victory Media magazine, a leader in the world of military education and post-military employment.
 The list honors the 15 percent of the country’s colleges and universities that do the most to welcome military veterans and enhance their experience as students.
-This is the ninth consecutive year that QVCC has been named to this elite list.
+This is the eleventh consecutive year that QVCC has been named to this elite list.

-Not only did QVCC hold its distinction as a Gold Status Millitary Friendly School in 2019-2020, we exceeded this honor and were recognized as a Top 10 Military Friendly School ranked #5 in the small community college category.
+Not only did QVCC hold its distinction as a Gold Status Military Friendly School in 2019-2020, we exceeded this honor and were recognized as a Top 10 Military Friendly School ranked #5 in the small community college category.